Introduction to HTQs

 You may be eligible for funding from student finance.
 It's available for both full time and part time courses and is the same support that's available for degrees and other types of higher education.
 The amount you could get will depend on your circumstances and the type of HTQ you’re studying.

-You can contact a local university, college or training provider directly or use UCAS to search and apply for HTQ courses near you.
+You can contact a university, college, Institute of Technology or training provider directly or use UCAS to search and apply for HTQ courses.

 You’re usually taught in a classroom at a college, university or an independent training provider.